mehulkumar26/covid19-diagnosis-predictive-model/README.md

 We have converted the time which in regular format to Unix timestamp and divide it by 600 to make 10 min bins.
 # Regression Model
 We have used 3 regression models:
-Linear regression
+Linear regression,
-Random Forest Regression
+Random Forest Regression and
 XGBoost Regression